cad435/OpenKNX-DebugProbe/README.md

 first.
 The scratchpad negotiation and the choice of boot routine already handle the larger bootloaders, so that part is done.

-**Out of scope** (see `docs/decisions/0005-nur-usb-bediente-ziele.md`): anything without its own USB interface.
-A bare CH32V003 without a bootloader, ARM over SWD, and any external debug adapter that would need its USB forwarded.

 ## Status LED

 The module's RGB LED (WS2812 on GPIO48) shows the operating state.
 Highest urgency wins —